 “Niko and the staff are very informative and polite great people to work with would recommend this firm to anyone!”

 Injured workers are entitled to workers’ compensation benefits covering all aspects of the financial impact of the injury.
 The impacts may include medical treatment costs, covered by medical benefits; lost wages, covered by wage replacement benefits; and the acquiring of a disability and its effect on future working ability, covered under permanency benefits.
 Insurance companies operate with the goal of paying as little as possible to claimants.
-A workers’ compensation lawyer can help a claimant fight for fair compensation instead of settling for a minimum payout.
+An Iowa City workers’ compensation lawyer can help a claimant fight for appropriate compensation instead of settling for a minimum payout.

 Employers and their insurance providers are required to pay for medical costs associated with an employee’s injury.
 An employer may select a specific care provider but must cover all costs for initial treatment, check-ups, prescriptions, physical therapy, medical equipment, long term care, and mileage traveling to and from medical appointments.
 If an employee is unhappy with the medical care providers chosen, there are ways to seek a change in care.